tefkah/thesis-writing/Infinite Idealizations Resemble Sorites because Both Have Discontinuous Transitions.md

 # Infinite Idealizations Resemble Sorites because Both Have Discontinuous Transitions

 My thesis heavily centers around two topics: [[Infinite Idealizations]] and [[vagueness]]/[[Sorites Paradox]].
 I want to basically find an answer to the latter, and to do so I am looking at the former, and this is the reason why.
-I am stuck writing [[FQHE Intro to show Ronnie and Guido]]
+I am stuck writing [[FQHE Intro to Show Ronnie and Guido]]

 # Similarity
  Infinite Idealizations are similar to Sorites paradoxes because both are mathematical/logical reasons for why common explanations of phenomena don't (immediately) work out